What is Method Statement for Surveying Works?

 Prepare all the necessary data (Points x, y & z value) for the Surveyor on Site.

-Double checking on the orientation of the drawing received by the
+Double-checking on the orientation of the drawing received by the

-Technical Department prior to start data preparation.
+Technical Department prior to starting data preparation.

 Maintain and use Surveying equipment.
 Assist surveyors in taking measurements, record measurements manually or electronically, and peg out boundaries.